Studentenverbindung: Early 19th century

-As Studentenorden were dissolved and their former members sought a possibility to continue their traditions, they began rebuilding a similar form of community under the then-common and insuspicious French word "Corps".
-Symbols, oaths, regulations and rituals were continued from Studentenorden tradition (although the secrecy was omitted for longevity's sake), and the Latin names, status designations and affiliation with a country of origin were copied from the now-extinct Landsmannschaften.
+As the Studentenorden were dissolved and their former members sought a possibility to continue their traditions, they began rebuilding a similar form of community under the then-common and insuspicious French word "Corps".
+Symbols, oaths, regulations, and rituals were continued from the Studentenorden tradition (although the secrecy was omitted for longevity's sake), and the Latin names, status designations, and affiliation with a country of origin were copied from the now-extinct Landsmannschaften.

 A new characteristic was the heavy influence of German idealism, in particular the works of Kant and Fichte.
-This resulted in a strong focus on forming young members to be strong, upright and honorable, in order for the nation's "best and brightest" to spread these ideas throughout society.
+This resulted in a strong focus on forming young members to be strong, upright, and honorable, for the nation's "best and brightest" to spread these ideas throughout society.
 Political, especially geopolitical activities of Corps as a whole were actively discouraged, as social commitment was seen as more promising and less controversial.
-Another characteristic was to unify all of a city's, and ultimately Germany's, Corps under an umbrella organization and to vote on common rules and principles for each Corps to abide by.
-Hence the KSCV was created in 1848.
-The oldest, still existing Studentenverbindung, Corps Guestphalia Halle established in 1789, was a founding member.
+Another characteristic was to unify all of a city's, and ultimately all of Germany's, Corps under an umbrella organization and to vote on common rules and principles for each Corps to abide by.
+Hence, the KSCV was created in 1848.
+The oldest, still existing Studentenverbindung, Corps Guestphalia Halle, established in 1789, was a founding member.

 Burschenschaft and rebellion against aristocracy

 The Corps soon saw themselves heavily confronted by the Burschenschaft, which was first founded in 1815.
 Sparked by the nationalist sentiment after the Napoleonic Wars, the members of the latter perceived the traditional forms of fraternities, who were still heavily affiliated with their state of origin, to be reactionary and elitist.
-Thus, they organized themselves into what was pictured as a single fraternity spanning all states of German language, allowing the students to coordinate a nationalist revolution; i.e. a revolution to unify Germany and to abolish all princedoms.
+Thus, they organized themselves into what was pictured as a single fraternity spanning all states of the German language, allowing the students to coordinate a nationalist revolution; i.e., a revolution to unify Germany and to abolish all princedoms.
 From the beginning, they were a dedicated political organization, in contrast to the Corps.

 This early attempt failed in 1819 when the Burschenschaft was fragmented, but the sentiment prevailed.
 At this occasion, the modern German colors are mentioned for the first time in popular culture, in the seventh verse of August Daniel von Binzer's song "Wir hatten gebauet ein stattliches Haus", citing the colors of the Burschenschaft: